The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor

 where $I_1$ and $I_2$ are the intensities of the single beams without interference, measured on the science detector at the destructive output.
 We put a requirement on the raw null depth because it is easily measurable, while factors that contribute to the null depth, such as differential optical path length and polarization mismatches, are harder to measure.
 In practice, there will be two factors that limit the null depth achievable with an on-sky instrument: fundamental astrophysical noise and perturbations by the instrument.

 First, fundamental astrophysical noise terms, studied previously in the context of LIFE\cite{Dannert_2022,Hansen_2022}, will leak through even in an ideal nuller.
 For example, consider that while an on-axis point source would be perfectly nulled, an extended source, such as a star, will be partially transmitted.
 This effect is called stellar geometric leakage \cite{Lay_2004} and dominates the noise budget at shorter wavelengths.
 At longer wavelengths, the limit is set by the thermal background, such as emission from the local-zodiacal and exozodiacal dust clouds.
-Importantly, while some of these background sources can be subtracted in post-processing, even for an ideal nulling interferometer they contribute photon noise, which degrades the planet signal-to-noise ratio (SNR).
+Importantly, while some of these background sources can be subtracted in post-processing, even for an ideal nulling interferometer they contribute photon noise, which degrades the planet signal-to-noise ratio (SNR) \cite{Dannert_2022}.